5 Best Debt Payoff Planner Apps

 Debt Payoff Planner & Tracker

-True to its name, this app is a payoff planner and debt tracker that can help you decide which debts to tackle first.
+True to its name, this app is a payoff planner and debt tracker that can help you decide which debts to tackle first and help you put together a custom plan.
 The Debt Payoff Planner has nine different types of loan categories and offers different payoff options, including debt snowball, debt avalanche, or a personalized plan.
 Once you enter your loan information, monthly payment budget, and payoff strategy, the Debt Payoff Planner calculates how long it will take you to pay off the loan.

 The Debt Payoff Planner is available on iOS or Android.
 The cost is free with limited features and ads or $10 per month, with reduced pricing available if you purchase multiple months upfront.